Marshall Islands shows support for Taiwan after neighbours favour China

-SYDNEY, Sept 25 (Reuters) - The Marshall Islands confirmed its diplomatic ties with Taiwan on Wednesday, a welcome show of support for President Tsai Ing-wen who has seen two other Pacific nations drop ties in favour of China in a matter of weeks.
+SYDNEY, Sept 25 (Reuters) - The Marshall Islands confirmed it was maintaining diplomatic ties with Taiwan on Wednesday, a welcome show of support for President Tsai Ing-wen who has seen two other Pacific nations drop ties in favour of China in a matter of weeks.

 In a statement, the Marshall Islands said it had adopted a resolution to show its "profound appreciation to the people and government of Taiwan."